jmerz826/js-arcade/README.md

 # John's JavaScript Arcade

 ## About
 Hop into the JavaScript Arcade!
-All games are created fully by yours truly.
-If you're score for a particular game beats any of the current top 5 scores, you get to put your name on the board!
+All games are original, and created by yours truly.
+If your score for a particular game beats any of the current top 5 scores, you get to put your name on the board!

 ## Technicals
 ### Frontend